realityforge/planet_quake/README.md

   * Docker support
   * Removed SDL inputs, touch support on mobile works, copy/pase, .
   * Deferred (lazy) loading of all game content, entities, models, textures.
 New cl_lazyLoad cvar, 1 for on load lowest quality until displayed, 2 set all to default and try to load from sv_dlURL
-  * Offline mode for local and LAN games, just visit quake.games and TODO: run the command `\offline` in the console to cache all necessary files to local storage.
+  * Offline mode for local and LAN games, just visit quake.games and run the command `\offline` in the console to cache all necessary files to local storage.
 [Google Reference](https://developers.google.com/web/fundamentals/codelabs/offline)
   * Web-worker dedicated local server for mesh networked gaming, game sharing over localized Socks proxy network.
 TODO: authenticated clients that allow local commands to be run, good for browser, might make native client vulnerable.
   * Rcon auto-complete, sends a `complete` command to server and response with an `autocomplete` key in an `infoResponse` which is an easy way to intercept messages without adding a command.
   * Server-side demos, recording for every client TheDoctor's method.
 Server-side demos, lrq3000 implementation recording entire server state and spectating playback.
 Cyrax' multiview protocol for viewing all clients from one demo file.
 TODO: playing back dm_68 files for all players.
 TODO: adding my multi-world mod and multi-qvm for ultimate administration.
 TODO: bug shutting down client times out because it isn't in svc.clients anymore?